 - Call AnswerLine at 800-262-3804 with food safety questions or water/mold clean up should water get into the home.

 For more helpful information and tips, visit Ready.
-For a quick visual reminder, see this short YouTube video prepared by Farm Bureau Financial Services.
 One can never be reminded too often or be too prepared when storms strike and the power goes out.